huaminghuangtw/Evergreen-Notes/Permanent-Notes/criticism.md

 > _“Take criticism seriously, but not personally.
 If there is truth or merit in the criticism, try to learn from it.
 Otherwise, let it roll right off you.” — Hillary Rodham Clinton_

 > _“Against criticism we can neither protect nor defend ourselves; we must act in despite of it, and gradually it resigns itself to this.” — Johann Wolfgang von Goethe_

 ---

+Uncomfortable facts are often the most helpful ones.

+---